approvals/ApprovalTests.cpp/doc/Options.md

 ## Defaults

+The default constructor for Options does:

+* no scrubbing
+* uses file extension `.txt`
+* uses whatever is currently set as [the default reporter](#registering-a-default-reporter).

 ## Adding to Existing Options object

 Because of the fluent options, you can modify a specific option from an existing Options object,